shhew/Sample_Repo/README.md

 # Sample_Repo
-This is a sample repository
+This is a edit repository